saostad/ldap-graphql/README.md

 ### Goal

-create a binding between ldap and graphql
+create a battery included binding between ldap and graphql

 ### How to use it